mhbeals/mhwood.github.io/maps/geographic-coverage.md

 ## Category Notes

 This is a rare field and is only available in B1JI and DEMP.
-URI for Dublin Core spatial characteristic: http://dublincore.org/specifications/dublin-core/dcmi-terms/2012-06-14/?v=terms#spatial.
+URI for Dublin Core spatial characteristic: <a href="http://dublincore.org/specifications/dublin-core/dcmi-terms/2012-06-14/?v=terms#spatial">dublincore.org/specifications/dublin-core/dcmi-terms/2012-06-14/?v=terms#spatial</a>.

 ## Individual Collection Notes